AnshuJain12/Linkedlist/README.md

 2.The file name deletell.c deletes an element from the list but we go not have a head or start node but we have access of the node to be deleted directly.

+3.To check if a single linked list is palindrome or not.